kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_training_generated.md

 - ok, Thank you so much, ttyl
 - ok, ttyl, Thank you so much
 - Thanks for the help.
 Stay in touch.
 Chat with you later
-- Thanks very much.
-We will be in touch.
-Seeya
-- Thanks a lot.
-I will contact you again.
-See you soon
-- Thank you so much.
-I will contact you again.
-Seeya
-- Thanks so much.
-We will be in touch.
-Adieu
-- ok, Adieu, Thank you so much
-- Thank you very much.
-Stay in touch.
-Adieu
 - Thanks for helping.
 I will be in touch.
 Chat with you later
 - Thanks.
 We will be in touch.
 Byebye
 - ok, Thanks a lot, cu